 ~ Sun protection ~

 The park does not allow regular sunscreen.
-You can trade in your sunscreen for a sample of reef-safe sunscreen there, but my recommendation is to wear a rash guard and bring your own reef-safe sunscreen.
+When we went, you could trade in your sunscreen for a sample of reef-safe sunscreen there, but my recommendation is to wear a rash guard and bring your own reef-safe sunscreen.
 Most swimming places in the Mayan Riviera request that you wear reef-safe sunscreen anyway.
 Not only is it better for the environment, it is better for your health.

 ~ Water shoes / sandals / comfortable shoes ~